 Debunking five myths about nuns

 Not all women religious are the same—and not everything people believe about them is the truth.
-Here are some popular beliefs about sisters that need a closer look.

 In honor of National Catholic Sisters Week—and may I just point out that the church celebrated an entire Year of the Priest in 2009—I would like to debunk the following five myths about women religions.
 These are ideas that I hear both Catholics and non-Catholics espouse which are just not true.
 The truth is usually much more complicated.

 1. Nuns marry Jesus.

 I get this one; I really do.
 Just last month I was looking at family pictures, and there was my aunt, who entered the Congregation of the Humility of Mary in 1952, kneeling at the altar in a beautiful white satin wedding dress as she began her novitiate.
 It was an archetypal picture of the group of women with whom she entered, looking sincere, virginal, and pretty scared.

 It was the theology of the time, and I suppose for some, it made the lifetime commitment more comprehensible.
 Theology changes; if it doesn’t, it’s dead.
 It never ceases to amaze me, though, how that particular cultural image persists.
 In 23 years of teaching high school, countless students (including non-Christians and the unchurched) told me that I was married to Jesus.
 I’m not.
 I am perpetually committed to the Benedictine Sisters of Chicago, God, and the church as people of God.
 While I recognize that some congregations still use this theology, others don’t.
 It’s a metaphor that works for some people, but it’s not something that is literal or universally embraced.

 Priests and deacons receive the sacrament of Holy Orders.
 They are ordained.
 Religious brothers and sisters are not.
 We are part of the laity.